 - Average percentage viewed was 28.81% higher with 360-degree video, and double the viewers watched the video to 100%.

 The data suggests that 360-video engages viewers on a level that not only encourages them to click, but to watch more of it.
 Furthermore, the 360-degree video received 170 shares.
-In a world where brands and stories are fighting for attention, this is no small difference.
+In a world where brands and stories are fighting for attention and instagram story views, this is no small difference.